-The following unaudited pro forma results present consolidated information as if the S&S acquisition had been completed as of January 1, 2016.
-The pro forma results do not include any of the other acquisitions completed in 2016 through 2018 described above as the effect of these acquisitions would not be materially different from the Company's actual results.
+The following unaudited pro forma results present consolidated information as if the S&S acquisition had been completed as of January 1, 2017.
+The pro forma results do not include any of the other acquisitions completed in 2017 through 2019 described above as the effect of these acquisitions would not be materially different from the Company's actual results.

-The pro forma results include the amortization associated with the acquired intangible assets, interest expense associated with the debt used to fund a portion of the acquisition, the impact of the additional shares issued in connection with the S&S acquisition, removal of a product line sold in 2016 and the impact of certain fair value adjustments such as depreciation adjustments related to adjustments to property and equipment.
+The pro forma results include the amortization associated with the acquired intangible assets, interest expense associated with the debt used to fund a portion of the acquisition, the impact of the additional shares issued in connection with the S&S acquisition, and the impact of certain fair value adjustments such as depreciation adjustments related to adjustments to property and equipment.
 The pro forma results do not include any cost savings or potential synergies related to the acquisition nor any integration costs.
-The pro forma results should not be considered indicative of the results of operations or financial position of the combined companies had the acquisitions had been consummated as of January 1, 2016 and are not necessarily indicative of results of future operations of the Company.
+The pro forma results should not be considered indicative of the results of operations or financial position of the combined companies had the acquisitions had been consummated as of January 1, 2017 and are not necessarily indicative of results of future operations of the Company.

-The following table sets forth the Company's pro forma revenues and net earnings attributable to Kirby for the years ended December 31, 2016 and 2017 (unaudited and in thousands):
+The following table sets forth the Company's pro forma revenues and net earnings attributable to Kirby for the year ended December 31, 2017 (unaudited and in thousands):

-2016 Pro forma 2017 Pro forma

-Revenues \$ 2,299,800 \$ 2,556,131

-Net earnings attributable to Kirby \$ 125,197 \$ 303,097
+Revenues \$ 2,556,131 Net earnings attributable to Kirby \$ 303,097

-(4) Impairment of Long-lived Assets
+(5) Impairment of Long-lived Assets